viky-ai/website/doc/guides/entities-list-import-export/index.md

   - line 2 has only one term: `avenue` without any language.
 Since the `auto solution` is enabled, the `solution` column is ignored and it will automatically get the first term as a JSON string (in this case `avenue`).
   - line 3 has two terms: `rue` without any language and `street` with the english language.
 Again, since the `auto solution` is enabled the `solution` column is ignored even if there is a value and it will automatically get the first term as a JSON string (in this case `rue`).

-The example below demonstrate the use of complex import:
+The example below demonstrate a complex import:

 ```
 Terms,Auto solution,Solution